-“We’ve heard of an uptick in reports near the lake,” says Smith, who attributes the county’s wealth of monstrous encounters in part to its dark skies and deep forests.
+"Certainly, many reports have come in from the area near the lake where there's so much tourism, but for decades, tales have come in from areas across the region," says Smith, who attributes the county's wealth of monstrous encounters partly to its dark skies and deep forests.

-“I’d actually say the reason for so many strange sightings is multi-fold.
-Braxton County is a pretty large geographic area, but only a small portion is populated and developed, so there’s a lot of empty space, and there’s a lot of area that hasn’t been seen by humans lately, apart from hunters, and, then, not all the time.”
+"I'd guess that the reason for so many strange sightings is multi-fold.
+Braxton County is a pretty large geographic area, but only a small portion is populated and developed, so there's a lot of empty space, and there's a lot of area that hasn't been seen by humans lately, apart from hunters and, then, not all the time."

-Les O’Dell, publisher of the Facebook page “WV Cryptids and Strange Encounters,” says this isn’t the first time a furry bi-ped has been reported in the region.
+Les O'Dell, the publisher of the Facebook page "WV Cryptids and Strange Encounters," says reports of the furry bi-ped have been reported in the region with increasing frequency.

 O'Dell's Facebook page is filled with collected tales from the Braxton County region, though perhaps the earliest comes from an undated, uncited newspaper clip.

 Flatwoods, W.Va. — The belief that a wild man is still lurking in this vicinity, stealing and killing chickens and young pigs, is stronger than ever just now.
 A story related by Luther C. Douglas has dispelled all hopes that the terrible creature had fled to other localities.
 Douglas' story follows:

 "I was on my way home from lodge meeting," said Douglas, "When I heard a noise near Ed Wiley's barn, which is close to the road.
 I thought it might be a dog and paid little attention to it at first; then, as I was passing a vacant house a short distance from Ed's place, I heard a distant door slam and a wild-looking fellow, in rags and with the same long hair and beard that others who have seen him have described, came running out of the front door of the old house, brandishing a huge knotted club and uttering the most horrifying sounds I ever have heard.